trifectatechfoundation/teach-rs/COURSE.md

 - **Widely used crates: logging/argparse/(de)serialization/testing**

 **Exercises**
-- Set up a custom project that
+- Set up a custom project that:
   - Acts both as a library and a binary crate
   - Contains some examples
   - Is divided up into modules